If you are using a Linux server, usernames, passwords, and filenames must comply with standard Unix naming conventions.

 Server File Names

-There is no limitation to the length of file names on the server.
+There is no limitation to the length of file names.
 You can use some punctuation marks in characters in any filename: (e.g. +_-&).

 HTML Note: While you can use spaces in your filenames, please note that some versions of Netscape will “throw away” anything after a space.
 This will result in a “File Not Found” error.
 Also, the UNIX operating system doesn’t really know what to do with filenames that contain spaces.
 Therefore, it’s a good idea to avoid the use of spaces in your file names.